 - Coffee hot chocolate: Mixing instant coffee into your hot chocolate is perfect for winter mornings where the cold air just isn’t enough to wake you up.
 If you need a little pick-me-up but a lot of chocolate to start your day, this is a simple way to live your best life from the moment you wake up.

-- Bean-to-bar hot chocolate: If you’ve never had hot chocolate made with premium bean-to-bar chocolate, you are in for a treat.
+- Bean-to-bar hot chocolate: If you’ve never had hot chocolate made with gourmet bean-to-bar chocolate, you are in for a treat.
 It is so intensely chocolatey and rich that you will feel pampered with only a small serving.
 Tangle Chocolate now offers a Hot Chocolate Kit for a luxurious (and ethically sourced) option!
 The kit comes with a whisk for mixing, a 9-oz. tin of shaved chocolate, and a handmade mug created just for Tangle Chocolate by Helen Thelan of Black Cats Pottery.
 Pour steaming milk over the chocolate, whisk it till it’s smooth, and savor every sip.
+To make a vegan version of our gourmet hot chocolate, substitute plant-based milk or hot water for cow's milk!